madshansens/Instagram-API/CONTRIBUTING.md

 }
 ```

 - All properties and functions MUST be named using `camelCase`, NOT `snake_case`.
-(The _only_ exception to this rule is  Instagram's server response property objects, meaning everything in the `src/Response/` folder, since _their_ server replies use underscores.)
+(The _only_ exception to this rule is Instagram's server response property objects, meaning everything in the `src/Response/` folder, since _their_ server replies can use underscores.)
 - Private and protected properties/functions MUST be _prefixed_ with an underscore, to clearly show that they are internal inside the class and _cannot_ be used from the outside.
 But the PUBLIC properties/functions MUST _NEVER_ be prefixed with an underscore (_except_ the _obvious_, specially named, built-in PHP double-underscore ones such as `public function __construct()`).
 And also note that function _arguments_ (such as in setters) MUST NEVER be prefixed by underscores.

 Example of a class with proper function and property underscore prefixes for private/protected members, and with the proper function argument style: